 Note: This statement is checked by the DIRM command user's virtual machine and therefore must be located on the DIRMAINT 11F disk.
-ALLOW\ASUSER\NOPASS\FROM configuration option statements are not necessary, and if specified, are ignored when NEEDPASS\RESPECT is NO (the default) because DirMaint will not prompt for passwords when executing DirMaint commands.

 When NEEDPASS\RESPECT is NO (the default), DirMaint will not prompt for passwords when executing DirMaint commands.
 When NEEDPASS\RESPECT is YES, DirMaint prompts for passwords based on the user's NEEDPASS setting.
+However, password prompting will occur when the ASUSER prefix is specified.